Nikodemsky/bloatoff/bloatoff-utils/readme.txt

 = Will old revisions be removed right away after limiting their number globally? =

-No. Revisions are only removed when you update each post or page individually..
+No. Revisions are only removed when you update each post or page individually.

 = Why is there no option to remove old revisions in bulk? =